Item 28: Use macros judiciously

 }

-Another possible downside for macro use is the possibility of code bloat – a single line of macro invocation can result in hundreds of lines of generated code, which will be invisible to a cursory survey of the code.
-This is rarely a problem when the code is first written, because at that point the code is needed and saves the humans involved from having to write it themselves; however, if the code subsequently stops being necessary, it's not so obvious that there are large amounts of code that could be deleted.
+Another possible downside for macro use is the possibility of code bloat—a single line of macro invocation can result in hundreds of lines of generated code, which will be invisible to a cursory survey of the code.
+This is less likely to be a problem when the code is first written, because at that point the code is needed and saves the humans involved from having to write it themselves.
+However, if the code subsequently stops being necessary, it's not so obvious that there are large amounts of code that could be deleted.

 Advice

-Although the previous section listed some downsides of macros, they are still fundamentally the right tool for the job when there are different chunks of code that need to be kept consistent, but which cannot be coalesced any other way: use a macro whenever it's the only way to ensure that disparate code stays in sync.
+Although the previous section listed some downsides of macros, they are still fundamentally the right tool for the job when there are different chunks of code that need to be kept consistent but that cannot be coalesced any other way: use a macro whenever it's the only way to ensure that disparate code stays in sync.

 Macros are also the tool to reach for when there's boilerplate code to be squashed: use a macro for repeated boilerplate code that can't be coalesced into a function or a generic.

-To reduce the impact on readability, try to avoid syntax in your macros that clashes with Rust's normal syntax rules; either make the macro invocation look like normal code, or make it look sufficiently different that no-one could confuse the two.
-In particular:
+To reduce the impact on readability, try to avoid syntax in your macros that clashes with Rust's normal syntax rules; either make the macro invocation look like normal code or make it look sufficiently different so that no one could confuse the two.
+In particular, follow these guidelines:

-However, if you're adding a derive macro with functionality that's not specific to your project, check whether an external crate already provides what you need (cf. Item 25).
-For example, the problem of converting integer values into the appropriate variant of a C-like enum is well-covered: all of enumn::N, num_enum::ITryFromPrimitive, num_derive::FromPrimitive, and strum::FromRepr cover some aspect of this problem.
+However, if you're adding a derive macro with functionality that's not specific to your project, check whether an external crate already provides what you need (see Item 25).
+For example, the problem of converting integer values into the appropriate variant of a C-like enum is well-covered: all of enumn::N, num_enum::TryFromPrimitive, num_derive::FromPrimitive, and strum::FromRepr cover some aspect of this problem.